Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 # How it started
-I was working on [rooc](https://rooc.specy.app), a modeling language for optimization problems running in the web; After months of "just one more feature" i decided to stop adding new things to the language, and instead focus on improving the solvers, which so far implemented only a very simple one which i developed.
+I was working on [rooc](https://rooc.specy.app), a modeling language for optimization problems running in the web; After months of "just one more feature" I decided to stop adding new things to the language, and instead focus on improving the solvers, which so far implemented only a very simple one which I developed.

 My goal was to be able to run everything in the browser, so solvers must be able to compile to WebAssembly.

 The easiest way to do this is to find pure rust libraries, which would allow me to simply compile the rust code to the wasm target.

-After many failed attempts at compiling for wasm, searching through the whole crates.io, i stumbled upon [minilp](https://github.com/ztlpn/minilp), a rust only linear programming library.
+After many failed attempts at compiling for wasm, searching through the whole crates.io, I stumbled upon [minilp](https://github.com/ztlpn/minilp), a rust only linear programming library.
 Perfect!

-But wait... _"The project was archived 2 years ago, last commit 4 years ago"_, oh well, i heard that rust is a stable language, so it should be fine, right?
+But wait... _"The project was archived 2 years ago, last commit 4 years ago"_, oh well, I heard that rust is a stable language, so it should be fine, right?

 <WaveText text="Right??" style="font-size: 1.3rem; margin: -1rem 0" />

 # Implementation
-After discovering the library i immediately added it as a solver to rooc, which was as easy as [adding an adapter](https://github.com/Specy/rooc/blob/main/src/solvers/milp_solver.rs#L66) that transformed a `LinearModel` into a `minilp::Problem`.
+After discovering the library I immediately added it as a solver to rooc, which was as easy as [adding an adapter](https://github.com/Specy/rooc/blob/main/src/solvers/milp_solver.rs#L66) that transformed a `LinearModel` into a `minilp::Problem`.

 Let's see how that goes!